-Heritage science is the interdisciplinary research domain of scientific study of cultural and natural heritage.
+Heritage science is the interdisciplinary research domain of the scientific study of cultural and natural heritage.

-Heritage science focuses on enhancing the understanding, care, sustainable use and management of tangible and intangible heritage so it can enrich people’s lives: both today and in the future.
+Heritage science focuses on enhancing the understanding, care, sustainable use and management of tangible and intangible heritage to enrich people’s lives today and in the future.

 - Strengthening the professional identity of this emerging sector